c-usher/inspUserAPI/readme.md

 ### TODO:

 - Add logic for when to change the status of the note.
-- Add logic for when to $pull the true status note.
 - Add Link to working Inspections Application.
 - Add a section for technology/packages used.